tazimulfaizan/RAG-Chat-Storage/README.md

 - Check the Swagger documentation at `/swagger-ui/index.html`
 - Review the logs for error details
 - Ensure all environment variables are set correctly

+## Message User Identification
+Each user message now carries a `userId` that must match the owning session's `userId`.
+The backend enforces this to prevent cross-user injection into another user's session.